Nance Wilson, chair

+Literacy applies to every single subject area, and our department offers a robust graduate program that provides two certifications.
 Enhance your passion for helping people learn to read, whether in school settings, employment situations or through community agencies.
-Build on the solid foundation of your bachelor's degree in teacher education and work toward earning your professional New York state teaching certification by choosing the M.S.Ed. in literacy education at SUNY Cortland.
+Build on the solid foundation of your bachelor's degree in teacher education and work toward earning your professional New York state teaching certifications in Literacy Birth to grade 6 and grades 5 to 12.

-You'll examine critical topics in language and literacy development, children's literature and the effects of literacy on society.
-You'll gain key skills in assessment and instruction of learners from birth to grade 6 and those experiencing literacy difficulties.
+The SUNY Cortland Master's degree in literacy examines critical topics in language and literacy development, children's literature and the effects of literacy on society.
+You'll gain key skills in assessment and instruction of learners from birth to grade 12 and those experiencing literacy difficulties.
 You'll also explore important issues in literacy history and research and the relationship of the literacy specialist to the literacy program.
 In addition, you'll apply theory to practice in field experiences and a literacy practicum.

-In addition to fulfilling the specific requirements for state certification, including workshops, each track requires you to complete a master's project in literacy education.
+In addition to fulfilling the specific requirements for state certification in Literacy, including workshops, you will be required to complete a capstone assignment that will be integrated into your literacy practicum.

 At the State University of New York College at Cortland we seek a diverse and academically strong student body.
 Our admission policy and practice will not discriminate on the basis of age, race, religion, sex, sexual orientation, disability, national origin or marital status.